 Lake Keowee, SC

-Marine CWO3 Jeffrey Pcola sustained spinal and internal injuries as well as a broken neck.
-On March 27, 2003, while commanding 24-hour reconnaissance operations in Ad Diwaniyah, Iraq, the convoy CWO3 Pcola was driving came under attack.
+On March 27, 2003, Marine CWO3 Jeffrey Pcola was commanding 24-hour reconnaissance operations in Ad Diwaniyah, Iraq, when the convoy he was driving came under attack.
 While preparing to step from the Fox Reconnaissance Vehicle, an enemy mortar impact within 100 meters blew CWO3 Pcola from the moving vehicle.
+CWO3 Pcola sustained spinal and internal injuries as well as a broken neck.

-Jeff is grateful to be living in a specially adapted home.
-“Having the chance to become more independent makes life so much easier on my family.
-We would like to thank everyone involved with this program… being a part of the Homes For Our Troops family makes every day living a whole lot brighter.”
+Jeff is grateful to be living in a specially adapted custom home.
+“Having the chance to become more independent makes life so much easier for my family.
+We would like to thank everyone involved with this program.
+Being a part of the Homes For Our Troops family makes every day living a whole lot brighter.”